The Automatic Chiming System

 The most prominent carillonneur of that time was undoubtedly Matthias van den Gheyn (1721–1785) from the celebrated Flemish family of bell founders, carillon builders and carillonneurs.
 Van den Gheyn was the brother of the excellent bell founder Andreas Jozef van den Gheyn.
 From 1741 onwards he was organist at Sint-Pieterskerk in Leuven and from 1745 the town's municipal carillonneur.
 Van den Gheyn was committed to his position in society and used to celebrate his performances, where he excelled especially in improvising.
 André Lehr, (The Art of Carillon, p.196) wrote:

 "Contemporaries relate how Van den Gheyn, in an immaculate, fashionable black suit, stylishly holding his walking stick and affably greeting friends and admirers, scanned the market to see if there were perhaps strangers who had come to listen to his renowned carillon playing.
 After twenty minutes he disappeared into the tower of St Peter's where he discarded the fashionable clothing and thereupon opened his concert with a number of preludes.
 That was only the introduction however, as time and again, the highpoint was in the form of his very original improvisations which could last for half an hour.
-Van den Gheyn knew very well that this unrestricted playing was of an exceptional character, as afterwards he appeared once more among his admirers to accept their compliments, dressed in just as immaculate a suit as before the concert."
+Van den Gheyn knew very well that this unrestricted playing was of an exceptional character, as afterward he appeared once more among his admirers to accept their compliments, dressed in just as immaculate a suit as before the concert."

 Van den Gheyn was widely regarded as the most gifted carillonneur of his time, and was likewise an expert restorer of organs and carillons.
 Furthermore, his outstanding qualities as a composer were evident in a number of compositions for harpsichord, organ and carillon which were discovered in manuscript in about 1861 by Xavier van Elewyck.
 The eleven virtuoso preludes for carillon were long thought as the earliest surviving genuine compositions for this instrument (see note 14).
 At the least, they represent a cautious first step towards more original compositions for the carillon.
 Due to their strict structure and toccata-like character, Van den Gheyn was called the "Bach of the Carillon."
 Until this day his preludes belong to the standard repertoire of every good carillonneur.
 Another carillon manuscript, the Leuvens Beiaardhandschrift ("Louvains carillon manuscript") from 1756, was probably supervised by Van den Gheyn.
 It contains 151 pieces of dance music, marches and music for formal occasions.